-The harvest rate solutionsEquation 1heir stabilities are illustrated in aAt low MSY and , FMSY is the single attractor.
-At high MSY and (= the solutions are path dependent, with basins of attraction at F*+ and F*- now divided by the repeller FMSY.
-These solutions form a pitchfork bifurcation, and can be understood using an economic phase diagram (b).
+The three harvest rate solutions are 0 and the + or – form of the second expression on the right hand side of Equation 1, which we will call F*+ and F*-.
+Their stabilities are illustrated in Figure 1a and derived in the Supplementary Material.
+At low MSY and , FMSY (or F*=0) is the single attractor.
+At high MSY and (ln(MSY)=), the solutions are path dependent, with basins of attraction at F*+ and F*- now divided by the repeller FMSY.
+These solutions form a pitchfork bifurcation with a critical point , and can be understood using an economic phase diagram (Figure 1b).
 From a rent perspective, the optimal economic yield (OEY) is determined by cost and benefit ().
-When cost is relatively low, a fishery would like to harvest a lot but is limited by resource recruitment, or how fast the stock can grow (MSY).
-Thus, at low , the fishery is and operates at FMSY.
-As the relative cost goes up, OEY mov down past MSY along the resource recruitment y-axis, intercepting the hump-shaped stock growth curve at two points that correspond to SF*+higher than MSY stock (SMSY) and SF*- lower than .
+When cost is relatively low, a fishery would like to harvest a lot but is limited by resource recruitment, or how fast the stock can grow (MSY, or the height of the growth curve in Figure 1b).
+Thus, at low , the fishery is ecologically constrained and operates at FMSY.
+As the relative cost goes up, the fishery becomes economically constrained, with the OEY moving down past MSY along the resource recruitment y-axis, intercepting the hump-shaped stock growth curve at two points that correspond to SF*+(higher than MSY stock (SMSY)), and SF*- (lower than SMSY).
 These can be achieved using two linear consumption paths, defined by the harvest rates F*+ and F*- respectively.
-Both strategies are ecologically and strategically in the long run, and can be obtained using traditional economic techniques34 (see ).
+Both strategies are ecologically and strategically attracting in the long run, and can be obtained using traditional economic techniques34 (see Supplementary Material).
 This is in fact a less sophisticated approach than modern economic optimization35, which generally produces a single, non-linear, and time-dependent consumption path that maximizes the present value of harvest at all time points.
-The non-linear consumption path leads to a socially optimal harvest rate of F*-, or the lower equilibrium in our model36.
-The difference our approach is the assumption that fisheries do not optimize through time, but rather gradually change their strategies based on run rents.
-The model can be generalized using more complex resource growth functions, diminishing return functions, and additional bias to strategy change, with no qualitative change in harvest rate predictions (see ).
+The non-linear consumption path leads to a socially optimal harvest rate of F*-, or the lower equilibrium in our model36 (see Supplementary Material).
+The difference in our approach is the assumption that fisheries do not optimize through time, but rather gradually change their strategies based on long-run rents.
+The model can be generalized using more complex resource growth functions, diminishing return functions, and additional bias to strategy change, with no qualitative change in harvest rate predictions (see Supplementary Material).